PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 === Parameter Tuning

 Tuning these PSTs and values is a way to increase the efficiency of these techniques.
 Bijl & Tiet's sequential tuning resulted in an average win rate increase of 15%.
 Their study also revealed that search depth was an important factor that determined the value of a piece.
 They found that the optimal Knight Material Score decreased with increasing depth, but the bishop pair increased.
 Their study also shows that stacked rooks were ranked high across all iterations of tuning @bijl_2021_exploring[p.20].
 This depth-dependent variation in piece values challenges the notion of fixed material scores and suggests that optimal evaluation is context-sensitive.
-The findings imply that S. Droste and J. Furnkranz's reinforcement learning-derived values might've been more accurate than traditional centipawn assignments @bijl_2021_exploring[p.12], though this remains an open question requiring further empirical validation.
+The findings imply that S. Droste and J. Furnkranz's reinforcement learning-derived values might have been more accurate than traditional centipawn assignments @bijl_2021_exploring[p.12], though this remains an open question requiring further validation.

 #pagebreak()